Unit 2 Ferry Wharf

-Crawley hasn’t always been viewed as one of the most fashionable towns in the South East, though it has produced one of the UK’s finest comedian’s Romesh Ranganathan and, of course, Gareth Southgate!
-Crawley benefits from being a mere 35 minute drive to the cool beachside city of Brighton and Hove.
+Crawley hasn’t always been viewed as one of the most fashionable towns in the South East, though it has produced some of the UK’s finest comedians, Romesh Ranganathan, and, of course, Gareth Southgate!
+Crawley benefits from being a mere 35-minute drive to the cool beachside city of Brighton & Hove.

 The reason that Crawley is such a vital business centre is, of course, is the proximity to Gatwick Airport, making it an international hub.
 Crawley sits at the heart of the influential Gatwick Diamond Business community.

 - Irwin Mitchell has 15 UK locations.
 Founded in 1912, the firm has established an incredible reputation in the Personal Injury and Medical Negligence fields.
 The Crawley office came about following its acquisition of Thomas Eggar – Irwin Mitchell was keen as a firm to diversify its practice areas – the Crawley office largely focuses on Private Client, Real Estate (including Construction and Planning), Corporate and Commercial.
 Irwin Mitchell has now become the largest full-service law firm in the UK with leading private client and business legal departments.
 In 2019, the firm achieved Superbrand status, alongside international heavyweights as varied as British Airways, eBay, and LEGO.